 The following sections briefly highlight some things that a farmer or rancher can do to manage his or her arthritis.
-For additional information about specific arthritic conditions and/or methods of treatment, contact your local chapter of the Arthritis Foundation.
+For additional information about specific arthritic conditions and/or methods of treatment, contact your local health care provider.

 Diagnosis and Commitment